Get the professional edge

 - My CPD Map - an online assessment tool to identify your strengths and areas for development

-- CIPD Career hub - an online gateway to information, tools and advice to help build key employability skills and enable you to make the most of career opportunities
+- CIPD Career hub - an online gateway to a host of information, tools and advice to help you be successful in your job search

 How to become a Chartered Member